 But a greater joy comes when the Bible speaks directly to me in the moment.
 It happened this week while reading from the book of Luke.

 I had been second-guessing my writing abilities all week.
 My lack of progress with my book made me feel like my feet were dragging through wet concrete and getting nowhere.

 That’s when the Scriptures clearly spoke to me.

 Jesus taught a group of his followers how to approach people with the good news of the kingdom of God, then he sent them out to the towns he planned to visit.

 The seventy-two returned with joy and said, “Lord, even the demons submit to us in your name.”
 He replied, “I saw Satan fall like lightning from heaven.
 I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.
 However, do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven.”Luke 10:17-20 NIV

 This is what I’m hearing from these verses.

-Kathy, don’t dwell on your accomplishments.
-They aren’t impressive to God.
-He sees everything from beginning to end, and you’ve only done what he sent you to do.
+Kathy, don’t dwell on your successes.
+God sees everything from beginning to end, and you’ve only done what he sent you to do.
 It’s great you made it to the top of a mountain.
 Enjoy the view, but don’t even think of pitching your tent there.
 You don’t get to stay.
 Now it’s time to prepare for the next climb.
 Wait till you see what’s ahead!

-And don’t be dejected because you haven’t finished your book.
+And don’t let yourself feel dejected because you haven’t finished your book.
 Instead, rejoice that your name is written in his book.
 Nothing is more amazing than that.
 Absolutely nothing.

 by Kathy Sheldon Davis